-Ensembling is the technique that combines several base models, called weak, in order to produce one optimal model independent and the ensemble is effective with a high number of heterogeneous weak models.
-Weak models are CNN architectures since now to achieve a better performance than any of the constituent models alone (Opitz and Maclin, 1999).
+Ensembling is the technique that combines several base models, called weak, in order to produce one optimal model to achieve a better performance than any of the constituent models alone (Opitz and Maclin, 1999).
 The studies (Sagi and Rokach, 2018; Dong et al., 2019) provide a comprehensive study on different ensembling methods supported by empirical results.
 Instead of performing a sort of validation to obtain the best combination of ensembling, we adopt the following heuristic choices: